EDUCBA

 From the drop-down list, change the play with different regions & different sales managers.

 An INDIRECT function can also retrieve the cell value from another worksheet.
-This example will give an explanation to this.
+This example will explain this.

 • An indirect Sheet is a sheet we are entering a formula.

-• Summary Sheet is the sheet where data is there.
+• The summary Sheet is the sheet where data is there.

 • In the Indirect Sheet, enter the formula in cell C2.